Abdelmoneim000/image_cropper/README.md

 The `Crop_CLIP.ipynb` script is an adaptation from a Colab notebook designed for image processing and similarity search using CLIP and YOLOv5 models within a Flask web application.

-**Notes:**
+> [!NOTE]
-- Ensure proper setup of CLIP and YOLOv5 models as specified in the notebook for accurate image processing.
-- Flask web application environment must support Python libraries `flask` and `flask_cors` for endpoint functionality.
+> Ensure proper setup of CLIP and YOLOv5 models as specified in the notebook for accurate image processing.
+Flask web application environment must support Python libraries `flask` and `flask_cors` for endpoint functionality.

-**Warnings:**
+> [!WARNING]
-- Use caution when modifying the script to avoid unintended changes to image processing or model interactions.
-- Verify URL inputs to `/crop` endpoint to prevent potential security risks or malicious attacks.
+> Use caution when modifying the script to avoid unintended changes to image processing or model interactions.
+Verify URL inputs to `/crop` endpoint to prevent potential security risks or malicious attacks.

 #### Overview